kstenerud/safe-encoding/safe32-specification.md

 Should truncation occur anywhere in the encoded sequence, one of two things will happen:

- 1. The data length won't match the length field.
+ 1. The decoded data length won't match the length field.
  2. The length field won't have a character with the continuation bit cleared.